vanhoangkha/Networking-fundamentals/Day08_IPv4_Addressing_Part2.md

 Status (Layer 1 Status)

-- Current status of Giao diện
+- Current status of Interface
-- 'administratively down' = Giao diện has been disabled with the 'shutdown' Lệnh
+- 'administratively down' = Interface has been disabled with the 'shutdown' Lệnh

-Administratively down is the Mặc định status of Cisco Router interfaces.
+Administratively down is the Default status of Cisco Router interfaces.

-Cisco Switch interfaces are NOT administratively down by Mặc định.
+Cisco Switch interfaces are NOT administratively down by Default.

 Giao thức (Layer 2 Status)